apache/flink/docs/content/docs/dev/table/common.md

 Translate and Execute a Query
 -----------------------------

-The behavior of translating and executing a query is different for the two planners.
 Table API and SQL queries are translated into [DataStream]({{< ref "docs/dev/datastream/overview" >}}) programs whether their input is streaming or batch.
 A query is internally represented as a logical query plan and is translated in two phases: